BijuAle/BijuAle.com.np/src/posts/2018-07-06-way-with-words.md

 # Lexis: Building language

-"There lies a great difference between an almost right word & the right word – just as between a lightning bug & a lightning", quipped the noted American author, Samuel Clemens known popularly as Mark Twain.
-Twain reminded us that to master vocabulary is beyond the possession of an ever-expanding mental lexicon.
-It is the ability to use words precisely in its purposeful context.
+“There lies a great difference between an almost right word and the right word—much like the distinction between a lightning bug and lightning,” quipped the renowned American author Samuel Clemens, better known as Mark Twain.
+Twain reminds us that mastering vocabulary involves more than just having an ever-expanding mental lexicon; it requires the precise use of words in their intended context.

-Effective employment of vocabulary, with logical adequacy in propositions, helps us to effectively reason, communicate, & connect with important people in our lives.
-Wouldn't we want to share our musings & sentiments precisely & comprehensively with our loved ones?
-In this article, I shall share with you a few insights I've garnered during my quest for paving my way with words.
+The effective use of vocabulary, combined with logical clarity in our propositions, enables us to reason, communicate, and connect meaningfully with the important people in our lives.
+Wouldn’t we want to express our thoughts and feelings accurately and comprehensively to our loved ones?
+In this article, I will share some insights I’ve gathered in my journey toward finding the right words.

 # Progressive Learning